apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - If you don't save an item via history, you can't have trigger on it.
 - For restarting userParameters in zabbix-agent, you don't need to restart zabbix-agent.service.
 You can use ``` $ zabbix_agent2 -R userparameter_reload ```
 - Preprocessing in Items happens before saving in DB
+- In a host, all Item's keys should be unique

 ## Commands